 Here’s the “why” behind this approach:

-In principle, we would like to associate semantics with each table in the corpus, and use the semantics to guide retrieval, ranking and table combination.
-However, given the scale, breadth and heterogeneity of the tables on the Web, we cannot rely on hand-coded domain knowledge.
+In principle, we would like to associate semantics with each table in the corpus, and use the semantics to guide retrieval, ranking, and table combination.
+However, given the scale, breadth, and heterogeneity of the tables on the Web, we cannot rely on hand-coded domain knowledge.
 Instead, this paper describes techniques for automatically recovering the semantics of tables on the Web.
 Specifically, we add annotations to a table describing the sets of entities the table is modeling, and the binary relationships represented by columns in the tables.

 So when a someone searches for George Herbert Walker Bush’s favorite snack (pork rinds or popcorn?), and there were some tables on the Web that contained that kind of information, but most of them were unlabeled, this semantic recovery process would help return more results for that search, even if the term “favorite snack” didn’t appear on those pages with those tables.

-The paper does a pretty good job of presenting this semantic recovery process, but there’s a patent application also came out this week on the same topic, and a number of the co-authors on the table are listed as inventors on the patent filing.
+The paper does a pretty good job of presenting this semantic recovery process, but there’s a patent application that also came out this week on the same topic, and a number of the co-authors on the table are listed as inventors on the patent filing.

 Table Search Using Recovered Semantic Information

 Invented by Jayant Madhavan, Chung M. Wu, Alon Halevy, Gengxin Miao, Marius Pasca, and Warren H. Y. Shen